- About TiDB

 statements_summary_historytable.
 The default value is

 tidb_stmt_summary_max_stmt_count: Limits the number of SQL statements that can be stored in statement summary tables.
-The default value is
+Before v5.0.4, the default value is

 tidb_stmt_summary_max_sql_length: Specifies the longest display length of